rzn-example-classroom/tutorial/README.md

 	- a page denoting the deadline of the assignment, if you set one (accessible via a button/link at the top of their repository's `README` file).
 - All other interaction is done via the main GitHub webpage through your classroom organization and its repositories.
 - Student assignment repositories are *not* located in their individual GitHub accounts, but in the account of the organization with which the classroom is associated.
+	- However, if you enable *private repository forking* in your semester-specific organization (see the section "Copying repositories from a 'main' or 'template' organization"), students *can* fork their assignment repos to their personal profile to showcase them later.
+Though, this may not be desirable until after the class concludes.

 ### Creating assignments
 Once you have imported your full student roster, you should then create an assignment for your students via the `Assignments` tab of your dashboard.
 The easiest way for a student to join on their end is by accepting an assignment, where they will be prompted to pick an indentifier (ID or name as declared in the roster).
 From there, the GitHub account they sign in with to accept the assignment will be linked to the appropriate entry in your classroom roster.